 We can do several things to reduce the level of sound that reaches our ears.

-Increase your distance.
+Increase your distance from the noise.
 The best is to step away from the origins of loud noises physically.
 Your exposure falls by six dBA for every doubling of the distance between you and the source of the sound.

-Reduce the length of exposure.
+Reduce the length of exposure to noise.
 Likewise, we can restrict our exposure.
 Although dangerously loud sounds should never be experienced without hearing protection, many other sounds cause NIHL only after prolonged exposure.

 Use hearing protection.
 We should use hearing protection if we have to (or choose to) be exposed to noisy noises for longer than is necessary.
 It’s a good idea to carry general-purpose earplugs wherever you go if you find any sound that you want to block.